devoidx/price-tracker/README.md

     ├── scheduler.py              # APScheduler jobs (persisted to PostgreSQL)
     ├── notifications.py          # Email/notification providers
     ├── alerts.py                 # Alert checking logic
+    ├── currencies.py             # Exchange rates and currency conversion
     ├── db/
     │   └── init.sql              # Database schema + seed data
     └── routers/
-        ├── users.py              # Register, login, /me, password change
+        ├── users.py              # Register, login, /me, password/currency
         ├── products.py           # Product + source CRUD + scheduler
         ├── prices.py             # Price history + scrape triggers + debug
         ├── alerts.py             # Alert CRUD + test email
         ├── admin.py              # User and product management
         ├── settings.py           # System settings (super admin only)
-        └── selectors.py          # Known selectors CRUD
+        ├── selectors.py          # Known selectors CRUD
+        └── firefox_sites.py      # Firefox sites CRUD
 ```

 ---

 ## Troubleshooting

 **Price not found automatically** — the domain may not be in the known selectors database.
 Add a CSS selector manually, verify it works, then add it to the known selectors via the Admin panel.
 Use `GET /prices/source/{source_id}/debug` in the API docs to inspect what the scraper sees.
-Source IDs are shown in the Sources panel for super admins.
+Source IDs are shown in the Sources tab for super admins.

 **Selector found but price won't parse** — the selector may be returning extra text.
 Use the debug endpoint to see exactly what text is being returned and try a more specific selector.

 **Site returns 403 or Access Denied** — the site is blocking the scraper.
-Argos is handled automatically with Firefox.
-For other blocked sites, add the domain to `FIREFOX_SITES` in `backend/scraper.py`.
-If that doesn't work, the site may require a paid proxy service.
+Add the domain to the Firefox sites list in the Admin panel.
+If Firefox also fails, the site may require a paid proxy service.

+**Exchange rates not updating** — check logs with `docker compose logs backend | grep -i "exchange rate"`.
+Rates are fetched from the Frankfurter API on startup and every 24 hours.
+If the API is unreachable, rates will remain at their last fetched values.

 **Scheduler not firing** — check logs with `docker compose logs backend | grep -i "schedul\|❌\|⚠️"`.
 Make sure `--reload` is not in the backend Dockerfile CMD.